eldoy/susana/README.md

 ```

 The filters work in the same way, and are intended for redirecting, setup or access control.

+### Assets
+Your assets live in `app/assets` and are served by our [asset middleware](https://github.com/fugroup/asset).
+This asset manager compresses your CSS and Javascript in production, and makes sure your images are served fast as well.

+### Uploads
+We've included the [pushfile gem](https://github.com/fugroup/pushfile) for file uploads.
+Set up your account info in `config/pushfile.yml` to upload files to Amazon or Rackspace.
+Images are resized automatically using GraphicsMagick.

 ### The App
 Settings, database, sitemap, mail and regular expresssions are controlled in the App object, and are accessed using dot syntax.
 Here are some examples: